uiri/toml/README.md

 ## API Reference

-`toml.load(f, _dict=dict)`
+### toml.load(f, _dict=dict)

-:   Parse a file or a list of files as TOML and return a dictionary.
+Parse a file or a list of files as TOML and return a dictionary.

-    Args

-    :   -   `f`: A path to a file, list of filepaths (to be read into single object) or a file descriptor
+`f`: A path to a file, list of filepaths (to be read into single object) or a file descriptor

-        -   `_dict`: The class of the dictionary object to be returned
+`_dict`: The class of the dictionary object to be returned

-    Returns
+Returns:

-    :   A dictionary (or object `_dict`) containing parsed TOML data
+A dictionary (or object `_dict`) containing parsed TOML data

-    Raises
+Raises:

-    :   -   `TypeError`: When `f` is an invalid type or is a list containing invalid types
+ -   `TypeError`: When `f` is an invalid type or is a list containing invalid types
  -   `TomlDecodeError`: When an error occurs while decoding the file(s)

-`toml.loads(s, _dict=dict)`
+### toml.loads(s, _dict=dict)

-:   Parse a TOML-formatted string to a dictionary.
+Parse a TOML-formatted string to a dictionary.

-    Args
+Args:

-    :   -   `s`: The TOML-formatted string to be parsed
+ -   `s`: The TOML-formatted string to be parsed
  -   `_dict`: Specifies the class of the returned toml dictionary

-    Returns
+Returns:

-    :   A dictionary (or object `_dict`) containing parsed TOML data
+   A dictionary (or object `_dict`) containing parsed TOML data

-    Raises
+Raises:

-    :   -   `TypeError`: When a non-string object is passed
+ -   `TypeError`: When a non-string object is passed
  -   `TomlDecodeError`: When an error occurs while decoding the TOML-formatted string

-`toml.dump(o, f, encoder=None)`
+### toml.dump(o, f, encoder=None)

-:   Write a dictionary to a file containing TOML-formatted data
+Write a dictionary to a file containing TOML-formatted data

-    Args
+Args:

-    :   -   `o`: An object to be converted into TOML
+ -   `o`: An object to be converted into TOML
  -   `f`: A File descriptor where the TOML-formatted output should be stored
  -   `encoder`: An instance of `TomlEncoder` (or subclass) for encoding the object.
 If `None`, will default to `TomlEncoder`

-    Returns
+Returns:

-    :   A string containing the TOML-formatted data corresponding to object `o`
+A string containing the TOML-formatted data corresponding to

-    Raises
+        object `o`

+Raises:

-    :   -   `TypeError`: When anything other than file descriptor is passed
+`TypeError`: When anything other than file descriptor is

-`toml.dumps(o, encoder=None)`
+            passed

+### toml.dumps(o, encoder=None)

-:   Create a TOML-formatted string from an input object
+Create a TOML-formatted string from an input object

-    Args
+Args:

-    :   -   `o`: An object to be converted into TOML
+ -   `o`: An object to be converted into TOML
  -   `encoder`: An instance of `TomlEncoder` (or subclass) for encoding the object.
 If `None`, will default to `TomlEncoder`

-    Returns
+Returns:

-    :   A string containing the TOML-formatted data corresponding to object `o`
+A string containing the TOML-formatted data corresponding to object `o`

 ## Licensing